---

 Returning to [hub.docker.com](https://hub.docker.com/_/ruby), you can see a lot

 of alternatives.
-If you scan that page and find the word slim
+If you scan that page and find the word `slim`, you can click

 on it and find the Dockerfile that was used to create that image.
 That image,